Horse industry in Tennessee: Horse shows and rodeos

-Many horse shows in Tennessee are oriented around the state's namesake breed, the Tennessee Walking Horse.
-The largest of these is the Tennessee Walking Horse National Celebration, an 11-day competition that takes place on the 105-acre Celebration Grounds in Shelbyville just before Labor Day every year.
+Many horse shows in Tennessee are oriented around the state's official breed, the Tennessee Walking Horse.
+The largest of these is the Tennessee Walking Horse National Celebration, an 11-day competition that takes place on the 105-acre Celebration Grounds in Shelbyville, just before Labor Day every year.
 The Celebration attracts over 1,500 horses and 200,000 spectators.

-The Spring Celebration, also known as the Spring Fun Show, is another Tennessee Walking Horse show that traditionally is important for horses and trainers hoping to compete in the main Celebration later in the year.
-It is held on the Celebration Grounds and dates back to 1970.
+The Spring Celebration, also known as the "Spring Fun Show", is another Tennessee Walking Horse show that is traditionally important for horses and trainers hoping to compete in the main Celebration later in the year.
+It is held on the Celebration Grounds, and dates back to 1970.

 The National Trainers Show is held annually by the Walking Horse Trainers' Association.
-It is almost always held in Shelbyville, although it has been held in Alabama twice, in 1988 and 2015.
+It is usually held in Shelbyville, although it has been held in Alabama twice, in 1988 and 2015.

 Besides the larger shows that last multiple days, Tennessee also hosts a number of significant one-day Tennessee Walking Horse shows.

 The Wartrace Horse Show is the oldest one-night horse show in Tennessee, and has been held annually since 1906.

-Tennessee is also known for breeding mules, and a mule show called Mule Day has been held in Maury County for 170 years.
+Tennessee is also known for breeding mules, and a mule show called "Mule Day" has been held in Maury County for 170 years.
 The Calsonic Arena in Shelbyville hosts the Great Celebration Mule Show each July.

-Tennessee also hosts a number of horse shows for breeds that predated or derived from the Tennessee Walking Horse.
+Tennessee also hosts a number of horse shows for breeds that predated, or derived from, the Tennessee Walking Horse.

 The Spotted Saddle Horse is a pinto-patterned breed that was developed using large amounts of Tennessee Walking Horse blood.
 Two major shows for it are held at the Celebration Grounds every year; the Spring Show in May and World Championship in September.
 The Spotted Saddle Horse's biggest registry, the Spotted Saddle Horse Breeders' and Exhibitors' Association, is located in Shelbyville.

-For several decades, the World Championship for the American Saddlebred was held at the Music City Horse Show in Nashville.
-Although it has been moved to Lexington, Kentucky, Tennessee still hosts some Saddlebred shows and sales.
+For several decades, the World Championship for the American Saddlebred, one of the forerunners of the Tennessee Walking Horse, was held at the Music City Horse Show in Nashville.
+Although it has since been moved to Lexington, Kentucky, Tennessee still hosts Saddlebred shows and sales.

-Tennessee also hosts rodeos and non-traditional events beside traditional horse shows.
+Tennessee also hosts rodeos and other Western riding events, which usually feature Quarter Horses, and non-traditional events beside traditional horse shows.
 The Lone Star Rodeo has been held at Calsonic Arena for more than 25 years.
 It features all traditional rodeo events.
 In 2016, the group that owns Lone Star Rodeo held their first youth rodeo in Tennessee.
 It awarded more than $70,000 in prize money and featured specialized events such as pony bronc riding.

 Road to the Horse, a colt-starting competition for professional trainers, was held at Murfreesboro's Tennessee Miller Coliseum from 2002 to 2011.